Product Mix Pricing Strategies Explained with Examples

 Product Mix Width

-All the product lines of a company put together are referred to as the Product Mix Width or breadth.
-As P&G has 10 product lines, its product mix width is 10.product line of p&g
+P&G manufactures and markets products categorized into 10 product lines.
+All the product lines belonging to a company are referred to as its product mix width/breadth.
+As P&G has 10 product lines, its product mix width is 10.

-As seen in the above example, the product mix width of P&G is consistent as all the product lines are related to personal care and hygiene.
+The product mix width of P&G is consistent as all the product lines are related to personal care and hygiene.
+If the product lines belonging to a company are very different from one another, we say a company’s product mix is inconsistent.

 Product Mix Length

-The total number of items a company carries within a product line is referred to as product line length.
+Product line length is the total number of items a company carries within a product line.
 All product line lengths together form the product mix length.

 Product Mix Depth